Do you include high quality images in some or all of your social media updates? How about your blog content?

 - New photos are added weekly.

 With those three things in mind, it’s easy to see why Life of Pix is a big hit.
-I’ve found it to be a great place to find social media images, especially for Facebook.
+I’ve found it to be a great place to find images for social media sites, especially for Facebook.

 In my opinion, this isn’t a service that you’ll turn to every time you need a photo.
 However, when you’re seeking the best quality, combined with a unique view, it may have exactly what you need.